matwilso/matwilso.github.io/_posts/gpt-sim.md

 We could “prompt” a GPT learned simulator with a video sequence to match our specific robotics setup and task.
 Film a video of our room layout and our paintbrush dipping into the paint bucket.
 The model automatically generates a virtual scene of our painting task that we can freely modify.
 “What about blue paint instead?”

 No XML files, no painstaking calibration or modeling the articulated physics of e.g., a Rubik’s Cube.
-(With all the YouTube cubing videos, we're especially well covered here lol.)
+(With all the cubing videos on YouTube, we're especially well covered here lol.)

 Just film a video of our scene and the model would catch on, like GPT3 catches on when given prompts.
 (See [@xuenay's thread](https://twitter.com/xuenay/status/1283312640199196673), [@gwern's twitter thread](https://twitter.com/gwern/status/1267215588214136833) or [longer newsletter post on GPT3](https://www.gwern.net/newsletter/2020/05#gpt-3), or the [OpenAI API blog post](https://openai.com/blog/openai-api/).)